 You can disable or change post revision settings through the configuration file.
 Here are different post revision settings that you can use.

 You can change how often WordPress stores an autosave as a revision by adding the following line:

 define('AUTOSAVE_INTERVAL', 120); // in seconds

-Some posts have 10s, 20s, or even 100 post revisions depending on the blog owner.
+Some articles on your site may have dozens of post revisions depending on how long it took to write them.
 If you think that feature annoys you, then you can limit the number of revisions per post.